snrnats/doc-centre/docfx_project/reports/by-carrier-service.md

 The **Shipped Consignments by Carrier Service** report offers the following report-wide filters:

-* **Date Shipped** - enables you to select only those consignments that were shipped within a given date range.
+* **Date Shipped** - enables you to select consignments that were shipped within a given date range.
-* **Company Name** - where applicable, enables you to select only those consignments that were shipped by a particular company within your group.
+* **Company Name** - where applicable, enables you to select consignments that were shipped by a particular company within your group.
 You can select multiple companies if required.
-* **Shipping Location** - where applicable, enables you to select only those consignments that were shipped from a particular shipping location.
+* **Shipping Location** - where applicable, enables you to select consignments that were shipped from a particular shipping location.
-* **Carrier** - enables you to select only those consignments that were shipped via a particular carrier.
+* **Carrier** - enables you to select consignments that were shipped via a particular carrier.
-* **Carrier Service** - enables you to select only those consignments that were shipped via a particular carrier service.
+* **Carrier Service** - enables you to select consignments that were shipped via a particular carrier service.
-* **Delivery Type** - enables you to select only those consignments that were shipped as a particular delivery type (i.e. *Delivery* or *Click and Collect*).
+* **Delivery Type** - enables you to select consignments that were shipped as a particular delivery type (i.e. *Delivery* or *Click and Collect*).

 ## Consignments by Carrier and Carrier Service